cqlnx/cqlnx/README.md

 **Other projects:**
 mchoneypot — Minecraft honeypot server for monitoring and research
 mcprobe — Minecraft server scanner and probing tool
-MineScan Discord bot — Discord bot that servers data from https://api.minescan.xyz
+MineScan Discord bot — Discord bot that serves data from https://api.minescan.xyz

 Always building and experimenting.